vanialin/ct_rt_hk/README.md

 Codes for generating results in the manuscript "Incorporating temporal distribution of population-level viral load enables real-time estimation of COVID-19 transmissibility"

+## data
+In the data folder we have provided both the empirical data of daily aggregate values (including case counts, incidence-based Rt and Ct distributions) and a set of synthetic data under simulation for reference.

 ## main
 Contains codes for generating main Fig. 1-2 and Supplementary Table 1-4.